 Extra tip: If the root is very dry, it is advisable to soak it in water for a few minutes to soften it a little before you start scraping.

-Technique 2: Cutting by Sections
+Technique 2: Section Cutting

 -